shahriarb/autogen-debater/README.md

 export OPENAI_API_KEY=<REPLACE WITH YOUR KEY>

 ## Run Debate
+In this debate, debaters will have at two exchanges and moderator will ask a question as well.

 Set your debate topic, debaters and their stance in the debate.py.
 You can also choose their voice.
 ```